Invite au synode reuni a Rome, le grand rabbin de Haifa

 tensions qui ont marque les relations entre l'Eglise catholique

-le rite ancien de l'Eglise, qui comprend, outre la messe en
+rite ancien de l'Eglise, qui comprend, outre la messe

-latin, une priere pour la "conversion des juifs", Benoit XVI
+en latin, une priere pour la "conversion des juifs", Benoit

 specialistes du dialogue judeo-chretien.
 Le pape avait alors